Micromechanical Flying Insect: Comparison with other UAVs

-This is what makes the MFI a great candidate for the military.
-It takes the functions of larger UAVs and crunches it down into a miniature undetectable device.
-It virtually eliminates size and noise level and increases versatility beyond the capabilities of current UAVs.
+These are potential reasons for the MFI to be of interest to the military.
+It takes the functions of larger UAVs and crunches it down into a smaller less easily detected device.
+It reduces size and noise level of current UAVs.
 The actual "crunching" of these capabilities into the MFI raises the problem of creating a supple frame and a pair of wings with an autonomous computer to control them.

 Technical aspects

 Structure and materials

 The initial prototypes of the MFI weighed 100 milligrams and had wingspans of 2 centimeters.
 They were structured with stainless steel beams and polymer flexures as joints.
 This created a weight-to-lift ratio that led to an issue with achieving flight.
 The beams and joints were then changed to lighter materials that perform better.
 The beams were converted from stainless steel to honey-comb carbon fiber beams, while the joints were changed to silicon, mimicking typical micromechanical structures.
 These raw materials used cost around 10 cents to construct.